alpolinar/.dotfiles/README.md

 # dotfiles config

-This contains the dotfiles for system my sytem configuration
+This contains the dotfiles for system my sytem configuration.

 ## Requirements

-Ensure that you have the following installed in your system
+Ensure that you have the following installed in your system.

- - Git
- - Stow
+`Git`
+`Stow`

 ## Installation

-First, clone the .dotfiles repo in your $HOME directory using git
+First, clone the .dotfiles repo in your $HOME directory using git.

 ```
 $ git clone git@github.com:alpolinar/.dotfiles.git
 $ cd .dotfiles
 ```

+## tmux

-### install tmux plugins manager
+Install tmux plugins manager

 ```
 git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm
 ```